zzyzek/sandbox/rprp/README.md

     + if it's an interior point, start a line, $S$, in the orthogonal direction and walk until a reflex or edge boundary point is hit and create two region boundaries, keyed on the list of dual rectangles within it
     + if it's a reflex or edge boundary point, create two region boundaries, keyed on the list of dual rectangles within it
-* Once all regions are collected, deduplicate regions, note cost of guillotine or two cuts and mark rectangular regions as resolved
+* Once all regions are collected, deduplicate regions, note cost of guillotine or 2-cuts and mark rectangular regions as resolved
 * While ...